 Summer and pregnant don’t go well together.
 The summer heat has a tendency to blow pregnant women right up and attach water to every toe and finger.
 Attractive.
 This is my second pregnancy, where I’m quite big by the time August hits.
 It’s hot, and I’m stuck waddling around with a big belly, wishing I was lounging with a mohito.
 I do have some tricks I’ve found that work for me to minimize swelling, so my feet and hands don’t scare my kids.
 I’ve never seen a list out there with these specific tips, so I’m hoping it’s some new information pregnant mamas can try.
 Number one is mentioned in most lists, but i take it up a notch.
 Swelling is very common, and a lot of it depends on your genetics, but these really helped me!
 And I know because this is my third time around the block.

-1. Drink TWO Glasses of Water ASAP in the AM.
-Do not touch any coffee, tea or breakfast until you’ve done this.
+1. Drink TWO Glasses of Water ASAP & Protein Shake for Breakfast!
+Do not touch any coffee, tea or breakfast until you’ve drank your two glasses of water.
 You need it after going all night, and the extra glass is for the baby.
 You must do this, or you will be setting yourself up for balloon limbs.
 Then, here’s the next most important piece: if you drink any other liquid in the morning, like a cup of coffee, match it with another glass of H2O.
 Cup of coffee?
 Glass of water.
 Tea?
 Hot chocolate?
 Smoothie?
 Have your same amount of water right next to it.
 Other liquids will NOT hydrate your body like water.
 Water has a specific, chemical makeup called H2O.
 Nothing else has this, so your body can’t hydrate with it.
 In addition to water, I drink a protein shake in the morning.
 Starting your day off with more protein, rather than carbs is going to help you with swelling.
 Carbs make you hold on to water.
 Protein doesn’t have the same insulin effect, and protein is essential for pregnancy too.
 I talk all about my favorite protein powder for pregnant mamas in this post, and this protein powder is the cleanest for you and baby, full of super foods, veggies, fruits AND DIGESTIVE ENZYMES!!
 This will help you from getting gassy, and digest and absorb all the nutrients.
 So, so important.
 I also HIGHLY suggest it as a part of your breastfeeding nutrition!
 Here’s a quick video on that:

 2. Apple A Day (or two) Keeps The Swelling At Bay: Eat one apple in the morning, before or after breakfast and one before dinner, around the 3 or 4 pm time.
 I know this is very specific, but it honestly works!
 Why apples?
 They are very special fruits, they have been proven to give you as much energy as a cup of coffee (lord knows we need all the energy we can get), and they have two kinds of fiber, insoluble and soluble which slows the sugar absorption way down, helps you eliminate waste and gives you lots of vitamins.
 It also has tons of water in it, to help flush things out!
 There are numerous other benefits in just one apple, and you should eat two a day whenever possible!
 Now is the season for them, and when apples are too expensive, you’re next best bets are oranges, pears or grapefruit.
 They don’t have the same beneficial fiber compounds, but are very close, and they provide a lot of water.